djaus2/Soft-ata/SoftataOTA/ota/ReadMe.md

   - This batch file copies the IDE->Sketch->Export Compiled Library built files to the OTA folder.
   - ...
 From <Sketch folder>\build\rp2040.rp2040.rpipicow

+  ---

+### Instructions:

+> May need to modify the Sketch folder location etc.

 > Nb: The Repository\SoftataOTA\ota folder and contents have been included in the repository and
 so can be used directly without the Arduino IDE.
-In that case ignore the second batch file.
+In that case ignore the first batch file.

+> If using first batch file will probably have to modify the paths there.